hydroLB/RPI_Auto_Hydroponics/README.md

 Original contributions and unique code in this project:
 Copyright © [2023] [Leon Bouramia].
 All rights reserved.

+## 📄 License for code:
 This original work is licensed under the GNU Affero General Public License v3.0 (AGPLv3).
 The full license text can be found at https://www.gnu.org/licenses/agpl-3.0.en.html

+⚠️ Please note that using this code without proper attribution or violating the terms of the license may have legal consequences.
+Be nice and respect the license!

+We appreciate your cooperation and understanding.
+Let's work together to promote open source innovation while protecting the rights of creators!

-Contributions are welcome!
+### Contributions are welcome!
 If you have any suggestions or improvements, feel free to submit a pull request or create an issue.